 - All projects when working in Fire and Water (as of Elements 10)

-- Cooper, Toffee and Island platforms, in Visual Studio (as of build .2295)
+- All Cooper, Toffee and Island projects, as well as non-UWP, -WinRT -ASP.NET .NET projects, in Visual Studio

 In Visual Studio, you can right-click a project and choose "Convert Project to Use EBuild" to manually opt individual .NET or Cocoa projects to using EBuild.
 Work is ongoing to make EBuild the default for all projects in Visual Studio, very soon.